AfnanAli537/practicum_HubSpot_task1/README.md

-# Integrating With HubSpot I: Foundations Practicum — Hebatullah Khaled
+# Integrating With HubSpot I: Foundations Practicum — Afnan Mohamed

 This project was created for the **Integrating With HubSpot I: Foundations Practicum** as part of the HubSpot Academy Developer certification.
 It demonstrates how to build a simple **Node.js integration** with the HubSpot CRM API using **custom objects**.